Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Introduction

-This work proposes two novel methods developed using the CQSFA initial formulation.
-The first method constructs a non-adiabatic ionization rate which includes Coulomb corrections from the CQSFA transition amplitude, using its sub-barrier contributions.
-The second approach is a hybrid forward-boundary CQSFA implementation (originally developed in \cite{carlsen_advanced_2023}), in which, instead of using pre-assumed dynamics for the existing orbits, one launches a large ensemble of Coulomb-distorted trajectories, which are subsequently binned in order to solve a boundary problem.
+This work proposes two novel methods developed using the CQSFA initial formulation. {The first method is a rate-based forward approach, where we construct} a non-adiabatic ionization rate which includes Coulomb corrections from the CQSFA transition amplitude, using its sub-barrier contributions.
+The second approach is a hybrid forward-boundary CQSFA implementation in which, instead of using pre-assumed dynamics for the existing orbits, one launches a large ensemble of Coulomb-distorted trajectories, which, {subsequently, are taken as guesses} in order to solve a boundary problem.
 Both methods are then applied to photoelectron holography, starting from a proof of concept and assessing what specific momentum regions and holographic patterns are probed, depending on the initial sampling.
-For the rate-based method, the sampling affects the initial trajectory weighting, while for the hybrid forward-boundary CQSFA it influences the action associated with the first part of the contour.
-We also illustrate the subtleties involved in orbit classification, which help to clarify possible sources of confusion in forward approaches.
+For the rate-based method, the sampling affects the initial trajectory weighting, while for the hybrid forward-boundary CQSFA it influences {whether trajectories in specific momentum regions will be used or discarded when calculating the sub-barrier complex integral. } We also illustrate the subtleties involved in orbit classification, which help to clarify possible sources of confusion in forward approaches.

 This article is organized as follows.
 In Sec.~\ref{sec:methods}, we provide the general expressions for the CQSFA transition amplitude and the standard orbit classification.
 Subsequently, in Sec.~\ref{sec:novelmethods}, these expressions are employed as a starting point for the rate-based method (Sec.~\ref{sec:ratebased}) and the hybrid forward-boundary CQSFA (Sec.~\ref{sec:HFCQSFA}).
 In Sec.~\ref{sec:PMDs}, these methods are used to compute PMDs, and, after establishing a good agreement with ab-initio methods, we focus on single-orbit distributions and different initial sampling regions (Secs.~\ref{sec:singleorbit} and \ref{sec:sampling}, respectively).
 These results are interpreted with the help of the initial-to-final momentum mapping presented in Sec.~\ref{sec:mapping}.
 Finally, in Sec.~\ref{sec:conclusions} we state our main conclusions.